Skip to content

 Rate Limits

-Exact limits vary by model.
-See the Plans & Pricing page for per-model details, or download the Service Description PDF.
+For the full per-model breakdown for your plan, see the Plans & Pricing page or download the Service Description PDF.

 • TPM (Tokens per Minute) — Maximum number of input tokens processed per minute